-4 Dynamic Structural Econometric Model
+4.2 Econometric Model

-To analyze the effects of V. wilt on, we develop and estimate a single-agent dynamic structural econometric model using the econometric methods developed by Rust (1987).
+To estimate a grower's benefits from testing and cleaning spinach seeds, we develop and estimate a single-agent dynamic structural econometric model using the econometric methods developed by Rust (1987).
 Each month t, each grower i chooses an action $d{it} \in D$ .
 The possible actions for each grower for each month include one of five crops (resistant, susceptible (other than lettuce), lettuce, spinach, and broccoli), combined with the choice to fumigate with methyl bromide.
 To focus on the crops most relevant to this problem, we group the crops resistant to V. wilt together and the crops (other than lettuce) susceptible to V. wilt together.
 Lettuce, spinach, and broccoli are included separately as these crops are most relevant to V. wilt.
 Susceptible crops include strawberries, artichoke, and cabbage.
 Resistant crops include cauliflower and celery.